AIC-VDS: Attention-Based In-Context Learning for Joint Velocity Control and Data Collection Scheduling in Multi-UAV-Assisted Pipeline Monitoring: Related Work

 \subsection{LLM Approaches}

-Zheng et al. \cite{lin2023pushing} investigate the feasibility of deploying LLMs at the 6G edge, highlight the key challenges, and suggest a 6G Mobile Edge Computing (MEC) architecture tailored for LLM applications.
-Liu et al. \cite{liu2024generative} present an overview of the applications, challenges and opportunities of Generative AI (GAI) in UAV swarm operations.
-Tian et al. \cite{tian2025uavs} explore the integration of LLMs with UAVs, focusing on representative tasks and application scenarios enabled by this convergence.
-Javaid et al. \cite{10643253} summarize recent advances in LLM-driven UAV architectures and discuss the potential of embedding LLMs to improve data analysis and decision making.
-Dharmalingam et al. \cite{dharma} present a multi-LLM framework that aims to improve the safety and operational efficiency of drone missions.
-Specialized LLMs perform tasks such as inference, anomaly detection, and predictive analytics in onboard, edge, and cloud systems.
-Piggot et al. \cite{piggott2023net} suggest Net-GPT, an LLM-based adversarial agent capable of interpreting network protocols and executing Man-in-the-Middle (MITM) attacks in UAV communications, enabling the interception and manipulation of data between UAVs and Ground Control Stations (GCS).
-Andreoni et al. \cite{10623653} analyze the role of GAI in improving the trustworthiness, reliability, and safety of autonomous platforms such as UAVs, self-driving vehicles, and robotic systems.
-Finally, Wang et al. \cite{wang2025} provide an overview of recent advances in Large Model (LM) agents, the technologies that enable their collaboration, and the associated security and privacy issues in cooperative environments.
+Lin et al.~\cite{lin2023pushing} investigate the feasibility of deploying LLMs at the 6G edge, highlight the key challenges, and propose a 6G mobile edge computing (MEC) architecture tailored for LLM applications.
+Liu et al.~\cite{liu2024generative} present an overview of the applications, challenges, and opportunities of generative AI (GAI) in UAV swarm operations.
+Tian et al.~\cite{tian2025uavs} explore the integration of LLMs with UAVs, focusing on representative tasks and application scenarios enabled by this convergence.
+Javaid et al.~\cite{10643253} summarize recent advances in LLM-driven UAV architectures and discuss the potential of integrating LLMs to improve data analysis and decision-making.
+Dharmalingam et al.~\cite{dharma} present a multi-LLM framework that aims to improve the safety and operational efficiency of drone missions.
+Specialized LLMs perform tasks such as inference, anomaly detection, and predictive analytics across onboard, edge, and cloud systems.
+Piggott et al.~\cite{piggott2023net} propose Net-GPT, an LLM-assisted adversarial agent capable of interpreting network protocols and executing man-in-the-middle (MITM) attacks in UAV communications, enabling the interception and manipulation of data exchanged between UAVs and ground control stations (GCSs).
+Andreoni et al.~\cite{10623653} analyze the role of GAI in improving the trustworthiness, reliability, and safety of autonomous platforms such as UAVs, self-driving vehicles, and robotic systems.
+Finally, Wang et al.~\cite{wang2025} provide an overview of recent advances in large-model (LM) agents, the technologies that enable their collaboration, and the associated security and privacy issues in cooperative environments.

-In contrast to previous work on a single UAV for public safety and tsunami monitoring, we focus on a scenario with multiple UAVs and attention-enhanced LLMs to minimize packet loss.
-Previous approaches optimize the data collection schedule and velocity by a single UAV, but often suffer from high training complexity, low sampling efficiency, and gaps between simulation and reality, which limit their applicability in time-critical scenarios.
-To overcome these challenges, we propose AIC-VDS, in which UAVs collect sensory data that is first processed by an attention module to compress information and reduce LLM overhead.
-The processed data is then fed into an LLM that generates task descriptions in natural language to derive schedules for data collection and control velocities.